-Horror should be unsafe.
+Horror should feel unsafe.
 Distressing.
 Unexpected.
 I want to be challenged, exhilarated, jolted, disgusted, disturbed and violated.
 I want to be taken out of my comfort zone.
 I will always enjoy a campy Halloween walkthrough, for sure.
 But the things that stay with me?
 The things that linger through my mind and are always there, as a constant undertone of my daily going ons?
 The things that leave their mark, imprinted, forever with me?
 They are situated somewhere on this vast, continuous plane between fear, confusion, beauty and mystery.
 Immersive experiences with art on one end, and pure terror on the other.
 That is my mission statement, if you’ll excuse me for calling it that.
 I have a thousand reasons why I love getting scared, and I still can’t really put my finger on it.
 This site might just be some kind of self-reflective, cathartic thing for me to do after living through these horror experiences.
 But we are at the breaching point, where immersive theatre, art and horror will melt into one.
 It’s an ongoing thing, right now, happening in Los Angeles, and in a couple of other places.
 Sooner rather than later, Europe will get a taste, and I intend to be right there, jumping in without ever knowing where I’ll land.

 For a rundown of all the events we have visited, check out our ever-growing list of reviews.
 Apart from that, we have a Facebook page – where I’ll share stories from other people, about horror experiences that really blew my mind, in terms of scope, originality, subject matter, how far they took it, …